 MOM: What are we going to do if there are no hotels?

 Instantly, an energy that had been held at bay with careful planning now electrified the car.
-To me we could just drive to the next town.
+To me and dad we could just drive to the next town.
 But for Mom this was it.
-We either found a hotel room in the next fifteen seconds or we would be sleeping in a dumpster next to some seedy bar.
+We either found a hotel room in the next fifteen seconds or we would be sleeping next to a dumpster.

 ME: Look, we’ve had such a great time so far.
 I only ask that you give me ten more minutes.

 It worked.
 The temperature cooled and it gave us enough time to drive the length of the town and find a small collection of motels along US Highway 63, grouped together like billiard balls blocking a corner pocket.